davidbuterez/multi-fidelity-gnns-for-drug-discovery-and-quantum-mechanics/README.md

 # Multi-fidelity GNNs for drug discovery and quantum mechanics
 ![](main-figure.png)
 ## Abstract
-The design of molecules with targeted properties requires a careful trade-off between throughput, cost, and accuracy.
-Typically, the process involves a screening cascade where individual stages are loosely connected and each one generates data at different scale and fidelity.
-We consider this problem setting holistically and investigate the potential of transfer learning for improved molecular property prediction on sparse and expensive to acquire high-fidelity data by leveraging low-fidelity measurements as an inexpensive proxy for a targeted property of interest.
-We start with a transductive setting and consider a transfer learning approach that leverages the information carried by low-fidelity evaluations via molecular representations explicitly incorporating them.
-As high-fidelity data is not always constrained to the transductive setting, we propose alternatives tailored for inductive learning where sparse data involves predictions on molecules that have not been associated with low-fidelity labels.
-Our main algorithmic contributions include means to effectively adapt graph neural networks for transfer learning and an extension of variational graph autoencoders that learn latent space embeddings amenable to fine-tuning via downstream small-sample models for molecular property prediction.
-We have evaluated the proposed methods on novel drug discovery-focused datasets consisting of more than 28 million unique experimental protein-ligand interactions and on the multi-fidelity quantum chemistry dataset QMugs.
-Our empirical results show that transfer learning leveraging low-fidelity evaluations can improve the accuracy of predictive models up to $8$ times while using an order of magnitude less high-fidelity training data.
-Moreover, the proposed methods consistently outperform existing transfer learning strategies on the drug discovery and quantum mechanics datasets.
+We investigate the potential of graph neural networks (GNNs) for transfer learning and improving molecular property prediction on sparse and expensive to acquire high-fidelity data by leveraging low-fidelity measurements as an inexpensive proxy for a targeted property of interest.
+This problem arises in discovery processes that rely on funnels or screening cascades for trading off the overall costs against throughput and accuracy.
+Typically, individual stages in these processes are loosely connected and each one generates data at different scale and fidelity.
+We consider this setup holistically and demonstrate empirically that existing transfer learning techniques for GNNs are generally unable to harness the information from multi-fidelity cascades.
+We propose several effective transfer learning approaches based on GNNs including: i) feature augmentation using the outputs of supervised models trained on low-fidelity data (e.g. latent space embeddings or predictions generated using supervised variational graph autoencoders), and ii) transfer learning with adaptive readouts, where pre-training and fine-tuning the readout layer plays a key role in improving the performance on sparse tasks.
+We study both a transductive setting, where each high-fidelity data point has an associated low-fidelity measurement, as well as the more challenging inductive setup where low-fidelity measurements are not available and need to be extrapolated, which is common in drug discovery.
+Our empirical evaluation involves a novel drug discovery collection of more than 28 million unique experimental protein-ligand interactions across 37 different targets and 12 quantum properties from the dataset QMugs, along with baselines ranging from GNNs to random forests and support vector machines.
+The results indicate that transfer learning leveraging low-fidelity evaluations can improve the accuracy of predictive models on sparse tasks by up to eight times while using an order of magnitude less high-fidelity training data.
+Moreover, the proposed methods consistently outperform existing transfer learning strategies for graph-structured data on the drug discovery and quantum mechanics datasets.

 ## General
-This repository contains the source code for all the machine learning models presented in the **Accelerating and improving molecular property prediction by transfer learning from low-fidelity measurements to sparse high-fidelity tasks** paper, as well as instructions on how to run the models and collect metrics.
+This repository contains the source code for all the machine learning models presented in the **Transfer learning with graph neural networks for improved molecular property prediction in the multi-fidelity setting** paper, as well as instructions on how to run the models and collect metrics.

 The public multi-fidelity datasets are now part of a collection named **MF-PCBA** (Multi-Fidelity PubChem BioAssay).
 The datasets are accessible through a separate repository: [https://github.com/davidbuterez/mf-pcba/](https://github.com/davidbuterez/mf-pcba/)